-The NordYrk Conference 2023 will take place at Western Norway University of Applied Sciences (HVL), Campus Kronstad, Bergen, Norway, 7–9 June.
-The conference theme is The role of ‘Bildung’ in vocational education and training and professional higher education.
+The NordYrk Conference 2023 took place at Western Norway University of Applied Sciences (HVL), Campus Kronstad, Bergen, Norway, 7–9 June.
+The conference theme was The role of ‘Bildung’ in vocational education and training and professional higher education.

 Book of abstracts